 - Limit your alcohol use to one drink or less per day

-- Avoid caffeinated drinks or high sugar foods/drinks at night
+- Avoid caffeinated drinks or high-sugar foods and drinks at night

-- Try to get 7-8 hours of sleep per night
+- Try to get seven to eight hours of sleep per night

 If you feel you are having chronic sleep problems in addition to chronic pain, it might be worth consulting with a sleep specialist.